Instructor: Julie Daniels

 Differential Reinforcement – Timing and Delivery

-How Do I Use that Ping-Pong Reinforcement Schedule Now?
+How Do I Use that Ping-Pong VI Reinforcement Schedule Now?

-Cookie Jar Games in the Venue of Your Sport
+Cookie Jar Practice in the Venue of Your Sport

-Prerequisites and EquipmentThis course does NOT require any prerequisites or special equipment.
-If you are working toward improving your dog's performance in any particular sport then you will be able to make use of your own equipment as the class goes on.
-But any dog of any age is welcome to play these games.
-I will be playing along with three dogs in my own family: a very experienced 8-year old who was raised this way, my adolescent who took this class last year and is ready to pick up where she left off, and starting from scratch with my friend's 4-year-old who has delay issues which I am supposed to fix!
+Any age, size, or breed of dog can benefit from this class.
+If you are working toward performance in any sport then you will be able to make use of your own equipment as the class goes on.
+But any dog is welcome in this class.
+I will be playing along with three dogs in my own family: a very experienced competition dog who was raised this way, my adolescent who took this class last year and is ready to pick up where she left off, and starting from scratch with my friend's 4-year-old who has delay issues which I am supposed to fix!

 Please contact Julie Daniels directly for more information on this class.